-Connections Filter
+Connections Explorer Filter

-To automatically map out relationships between any two variables, click on the "Filter Connections" button on the top bar to access the Connections Filter, which is a search feature for linkages between specific variables.
+To automatically map out relationships between any two variables, click on the Filter Connections button on the top bar to access the Connections Filter, which is a search feature for linkages between specific variables.
 Type the starting and ending variables for the paths you want to map out.
-The Connections Filter will show a connections map which will represent up to 12 of the shortest paths between the two variables.
+The Connections Filter will show a connections map which will represent up to 12 of the most direct paths between the two variables.
 Paths that are more than 20 variables long will not be shown.
-Use the scroll bars to scroll across the connections map.
-To view the entire map at once, press the "Zoom Out" button in the top left corner of the map.
-To begin tracing through the paths between your starting and ending variables, click the "Apply Filter" button below the connections map as shown in Figure 62.
-You will then be shown your starting variable, and will be able to step through the paths that were shown on the connections map, with all other variable relationships filtered out.
-When you are done with the Connections Filter or would like to see all possible determinants and dependents for your variable and not just the ones found on the connections map, bring up the Connections Filter again and click the "Remove Filter" button.
+To view the entire map at once, press the Zoom Out button in the top left corner of the map.
+To begin tracing through the paths between your starting and ending variables, click one of the Apply Filter buttons below the connections map as shown in Figure 66.
+You will then be shown your starting variable, and will be able to step through either all the paths that were shown on the connections map or the single selected path, with all other variable relationships filtered out.
+When you are done with the Connections Filter or would like to see all possible determinants and dependents for your variable and not just the ones found on the connections map, bring up the Connections Filter again and click the Remove Filter button.

-Figure 62: Connections Filter
+Figure 76: Connections Filter